Tybosis/ruby_data_structures/README.md

 It will then use the search method on the linked list to find the node that contains that key, and return the corresponding value.
 The size of the hash is accessible via an attribute on the hashtable itself.
 Everytime a new node is added to a bucket in the hastable, the size will increase by one.
+The delete method will remove a given value from the proper bucket in the hash and return the value of the node that was deleted.
+The size of the hash will also be decrimented by one.